BiblioTech (Bexar County): History

 The first BiblioTech location opened on September 14, 2013.
 The County-operated library cost $2.3 million (USD) and is located in the underserved south side of San Antonio.
 San Antonio is the second largest city in Texas and the seventh largest city in the U.S., but ranks 60th in literacy.
 The library had over 400,000 visitors in its first four years.

 BiblioTech's second branch, BiblioTech West, opened in July 2015 on the west side of San Antonio; it also serves the residents of Bexar County.
 A third branch, on the city's east side, opened in April 2018.
 Their fourth branch, The Nelson and Tracy Wolff BiblioTech EDU, opened in December 2022 near downtown San Antonio and serves both residents of Bexar County as well as students on the shared campus of Fox Tech, Cast Tech and ALA.

 Offerings

 The library lends e-readers and digital content rather than physical media.
 BiblioTech lends e-readers to those with a BiblioTech card; about half of the e-readers are on loan at any given time.
-Each e-reader can hold up to five books.
 Members with a library card can also download the cloudLibrary app to read eBooks from their personal device (iOS, Android, Windows).

 BiblioTech also offers online databases and educational resources, programming, and many touch-screen video tablets.

 List of databases

-The library arranges for its patrons access to digital content from several providers.
-Some resources are free of charge to the library, and some require paid subscriptions.
+The library arranges for patrons to access digital content from several providers.
+All resources are free of charge to Bexar County residents.